 In 1952, plans were made for a new administration building to be built that would house the office, nurse quarters, guest room, personnel room, and overflow dorm space for boys and girls.
-The commisary was also moved and will provide a place for faculty to lounge between class times.
+The commissary was also moved to provide a place for faculty to lounge between class times.

 In 1954, a shelter to house pool supplies, other supplies and equipment, a tool shed and workshop was built on the west end of the girls shower room.

 In 1955, a playground was installed.